124_Financing-indiv.jpg

 A poor credit score can be the result of missed or late payments, defaulting on a loan, or having too much debt.

-Having bad credit can make it difficult to obtain credit products, such as loans, credit cards, and mortgages.
-Lenders may view individuals with bad credit as higher risk, which can lead to higher interest rates or being declined for credit products altogether.
+Having bad credit can make it difficult to obtain credit products, such as loans , credit cards, and mortgages .
+Lenders may view individuals with bad credit rating as higher risk, which can lead to higher interest rates or being declined for credit products altogether.

 With that being said, there is no universal definition of 'bad credit' when it comes to the lenders point of view; each lender will see your circumstances differently.

 Every lender has a different set of criteria for what constitutes an attractive investment.
-Therefore, even if you've been rejected for credit before, this does not necessarily mean every lender will not accept you.
+Therefore, even if you've been rejected because of your low credit score before, this does not necessarily mean every lender will not accept you.

 Nevertheless, a few factors are seen as 'higher risk' by most high-street lenders.
 These include: